JobService/job-service/docs/pages/en-us/Architecture.md

 ### Job Dependency Table

-This table stories Ids of dependent jobs.
-Jobs which must be completed before the job in question can be executed.
+This table stores Ids of dependent jobs i.e. jobs which must be completed before the job in question can be executed.

 | **Column**        | **Data Type** | **Nullable?** | **Primary Key?** |
 |-------------------|---------------|---------------|------------------|